-It’s fair to say that my absolute favourite thing to photograph above everything else is wildlife.
+It’s fair to say that my absolute favourite type of photography is wildlife photography.
 There’s nothing quite like the feeling of getting up close and personal with a beautiful creature, and when all the stars align and the animal is in the right place, at the right time, and you get the dream shot, it gives me a buzz like nothing else on earth.
 If you’re an amateur wildlife photographer and you’ve come here looking for easy wildlife photography tips for beginners, chances are you feel the same – or you want to!

 What’s great about wildlife photography is that, unlike people, animals don’t get bored or annoyed, and you don’t have to ask their permission!
 But taking great photos of animals can also be extremely challenging, because you can’t ask them to move or pose for you.
 You have to work with what you’ve got, and learn how to make the best of any given situation.

-Over time, and mostly through trial and error, with a bit of looking at the real pros and seeing what they do, I’ve picked up a few tricks which have really improved my wildlife photography.
-And the best part is, almost all of these apply whether you’re in your back garden or on an African safari, and whether you’re using a smartphone, or a DSLR (though if you do want to know about gear, scroll down to the bottom).
+Over time, and mostly through trial and error, with a bit of looking at the pros and seeing what they do, I’ve picked up a few tricks which have really improved my wildlife photography.
+And the best part is, almost all of these apply whether you’re in your back garden or on an African safari, and whether you’re using a smartphone or a DSLR (though if you do want to know about gear, scroll down to the bottom).

 1/ Use the Rule of Thirds

 This is a classic photography technique which you may well already be familiar with even if you’re a beginner because it works for all types of photography, not just wildlife.
 The Rule of Thirds says that if you imagine your frame divided into a 3×3 grid, you’ll get the most pleasing composition if you put the subject of the image off centre, on one of the points where the grid lines intersect.
 Try it, it really works!

 2/ But don’t be afraid to break it